6 Tips to Keep Your Technology Safe from Cyber Attacks

 Conclusion

-As we live in digitally advanced age, we must understand that things have changed, and we need to grow with these changes.
-But it is crucial to opt for proactive behavior to prevent any unpleasant incident.
-Try to spend a few extra seconds closely observing every activity on your device and account to avoid any cyber attack.
+As we live in a digitally advanced age, we must understand that things have changed, and we need to grow with these changes.
+However, it is crucial to opt for proactive behavior to prevent any unpleasant incident.
+Try to spend a few extra seconds closely observing every activity on your device and account to avoid any cyberattack.
 Your timely actions and closer observation can keep you safe.
-Above all, stay linked to your social media or other online activity via your active email account.
-These platforms send security emails to keep the end-user safe.
-Invest some time in your digital identity and erase the footprints as much as possible.